rpherbig/rpherbig.github.io/_drafts/the-wisdom-of-crowds.markdown

 The author proposes that most problems fall into one of three categories: cognition (something with one or more correct answers), coordination (characterized by a systemic solution), and cooperation (get self-interested and distrustful actors to achieve a common goal).

 The book claims that for a crowd to be wise, it needs diversity, independence, decentralization, and aggregation.
 The first three are pretty clearly explained in the book, but the fourth is left rather vague.
-The book says to design the aggregation mechanism such that errors or incorrect answers distribute evenly and correct answers aggregate.
-That makes sense, but it's closer to a tautology than practical advice - the book doesn't really explain how to do this.
+The book says to design the aggregation mechanism such that errors or incorrect answers distribute evenly (i.e. cancel out) and correct answers aggregate.
+That makes sense, but it's not exactly practical advice - the book doesn't really explain how to do this.

-I think the theory is promising, but I have my reservations: the restrictions on the problem space, coupled with the difficulty designing the crowd, combined with the complexity of aggregating the crowd's solutions.
-For more reading, check out [this link](http://en.wikipedia.org/wiki/Wisdom_of_the_crowd#Problems) and [this one](http://en.wikipedia.org/wiki/The_Wisdom_of_Crowds#Criticism.
+I think the theory is promising, but I have my reservations: the restrictions on the problem space, the difficulty of determining who makes up the crowd, and the complexity of aggregating the crowd's solutions.
+I'm not the only one with these concerns: for more reading, check out [this link](http://en.wikipedia.org/wiki/Wisdom_of_the_crowd#Problems) and [this one](http://en.wikipedia.org/wiki/The_Wisdom_of_Crowds#Criticism).